tskit-dev/tutorials/counting_topologies.md

 ### Embedded topologies

-An embedded topology is a a topology involving a subset of the tips of a tree.
+An embedded topology is a topology involving a subset of the tips of a tree.
 If the tips are classified into (say) three groups, red, green, and blue, we can efficiently count all the embedded three-tip trees which have one tip from each group using the {meth}`Tree.count_topologies` method.